 Condition Description

 Trustor The trust must be set up by one of the following:

 the customer;

 the customer's parent;

 the customer's grandparent;

 the customer's legal guardian; or

 a court.

 Trust corpus The trust corpus contains only the customer's income and resources.
 A trust that contains income or resources of another person cannot qualify as a STT.

+NOTE The customer's income and resources may be freely added to the trust until the customer turns 65.

 Age The customer must have been under age 65 when the trust was created.

 NOTE When the trust meets all of the conditions and is created before the customer turns 65, the trust can keep its special treatment status after the customer turns 65.
-However, any additions to the trust after the customer turns 65 are reviewed as transfers (MA902 I).
+However, any additions to the trust after the customer turns 65 are reviewed as transfers (MA902I).

 Disability The customer must have a disability at the time that the trust is created.
-Disability can be determined by:

-The Disability Determination Services Administration (DDSA) using the same criteria used for the SSI-Cash program; A Medical Eligibility Specialist using the Preadmission Screening (PAS) to determine a medical need for long term care services; or A diagnosis of Serious Mental Illness (SMI) determined by the Arizona Department of Health Services.
+Disability can be determined by: The Disability Determination Services Administration (DDSA) using the same criteria used for the SSI-Cash program; A Medical Eligibility Specialist using the Preadmission Screening (PAS) to determine a medical need for long term care services; or A diagnosis of Serious Mental Illness (SMI) determined by the Arizona Department of Health Services.
 When the customer was not receiving SSI or SSA disability benefits at the time the trust was created, a retroactive disability determination is requested.

 Term Definition The income and resources that fund the trust.
-The resources or income in the trust corpus may be available to the customer, but are no longer owned by the customer.
+The resources or income in the trust corpus may be available to the customer but are no longer owned by the customer.
 The trust corpus may also be called the trust principal.